MaterializeInc/materialize/doc/developer/platform/formalism.md

 Various liberties are taken in the names of commands and types, in the interest of simplicity.
 Not all commands here may be found in the implementation, nor all implementation commands found here.

-# Background

 You may wish to consult the [VLDB](https://vldb.org/pvldb/vol13/p1793-mcsherry.pdf) and [CIDR](https://github.com/TimelyDataflow/differential-dataflow/blob/master/differentialdataflow.pdf) papers on differential dataflow, as well as the [DD library](https://github.com/TimelyDataflow/differential-dataflow).

-# In a Nutshell
+# In a nutshell

-In abstract, Materialize's purpose is to store and query *time-varying collections* (TVCs).
-A TVC is a map of partially ordered *times* to *collection versions*: a multiset of typed *pieces of data*.
+A *time-varying collections* (TVC) is a map of partially ordered *times* to *collection versions*, where each collection version is a multiset of typed *pieces of data*.
 Because the past and future of a TVC may be unknown, Materialize represents a TVC as a *partial TVC* (pTVC), which is an accurate representation of a TVC during a range of times bounded by two *frontiers*.

 To avoid storing and processing the entire collection version for every single time, Materialize uses sets of *updates* as a differential representation of a pTVC.
 These updates are triples of `[data, time, diff]`: the piece of data being changed, the time of the change, and the change in multiplicity of that data.
 Materialize can *compact* a pTVC by merging updates from the past, and *append* new updates to a pTVC as they arrive.
-Both compact and append preserve
-correctness: these differential representations of a pTVC are faithful to the "real" TVC within the pTVC's frontiers.
+Compaction advances the lower *since frontier* of the pTVC, and appending advances the *upper frontier*.
+Both compact and append preserve correctness: these differential representations of a pTVC are faithful to the "real" TVC between `since` and `upper`.

 Materialize identifies each TVC by a unique `GlobalId`, and maintains a mutable map of `GlobalId`s to the current pTVC representing that `GlobalID`'s TVC.